FairwindsOps/insights-docs/README.md

 :book: Welcome to the documentation for [Fairwinds Insights](https://fairwinds.com/insights)!

-Fairwinds Insights is a Kubernetes auditing platform.
-We integrate several different open source auditing tools, and aggregate their results.
-This helps Kubernetes administrators understand any risks to security, reliablity, and efficiency lurking in their clusters.
-Findings are automatically ranked by severity, and can be assigned, annotated, or closed.
+Fairwinds Insights is a configuration validation platform that enables engineering and DevOps teams to run Kubernetes workloads securely, efficiently, and reliably.
+The platform integrates trusted open source tools that proactively monitor Kubernetes and container configurations, recommending improvements that help avoid problems before they arise.
+Recommendations are stored in a single location which enables teams to track and prioritize issues, collaborate across teams, and apply best practices as applications move from development to production.

-Fairwinds Insights currently supports the following Kubernetes auditing tools:
+Learn more about [installing Fairwinds Insights](https://insights.docs.fairwinds.com/installation/getting-started.html), features like [Slack notifications](https://insights.docs.fairwinds.com/features/slack.html), and our supported plugins below:

 * [Fairwinds Polaris](https://github.com/FairwindsOps/polaris) - checks best practices in workload configuration
 * [Goldilocks](https://github.com/FairwindsOps/goldilocks) - recommends resource limits and requests based on actual resource usage
 * [Trivy](https://github.com/aquasecurity/trivy) - scans Docker images for known vulnerabilities